ANNarchy 4.8.2

 Configuration

-function can be used at the beginning of a script to configure the numerical behavior of ANNarchy.
+The setup() function can be used at the beginning of a script to configure the numerical behavior of ANNarchy.

 Setting the discretization step

-.
+An important value for the simulation is the discretization step dt.
 Its default value is 1 ms, which is usually fine for rate-coded networks, but may be too high for spiking networks, as the equations are stiffer.
 Taken too high, it can lead to high numerical errors.
 Too low, and the simulation will take an unnecessary amount of time.

-at the beginning of the script, or at any rate before the call to compile()
+To set the discretization step, just pass the desired value to setup() at the beginning of the script, or at any rate before the call to compile():

-Changing its value after calling compile()
+Changing its value after calling compile() will not have any effect.

 Setting the seed of the random number generators

-, so each simulation will be different.
-If you want to have deterministic simulations, you simply need to provide a fixed seed to setup()
+By default, the random number generators are seeded with time(NULL), so each simulation will be different.
+If you want to have deterministic simulations, you simply need to provide a fixed seed to setup():

-Note that this also sets the seed of Numpy, so you can also reproduce random initialization values produced by np.random
+Note that this also sets the seed of Numpy, so you can also reproduce random initialization values produced by np.random.

 Using the same seed with the OpenMP and CUDA backends will not lead to the same sequences of numbers!